 What happens if my child is offered a placement at the PRU?

 PRU placements are supposed to be a short-term preventative measure.
-However the majrity of the pupils who come to us in KS3 and KS4 are with us as they have been permenently excluded from their mainstream school.
+However the majority of the pupils who come to us in KS3 and KS4 are with us as they have been permanently excluded from their mainstream school.

 Pupils academic progress, social and emotional progress and any other concerns are officially reviewed every six weeks, however staff at the Centre discuss any issues arising, positive progress, information from home and any safeguarding issues every morning before school starts and every evening during a staff de-brief.